 The demographics of those applying for asylum varies by nationality.
-Around three-quarters (74%) of all asylum applicants in the latest year were male.
-However, of the top 10 nationalities applying, Bangladeshi, Sudanese, and Afghan nationals all saw a higher percentage of applications from males (91%, 89% and 87% respectively), whereas Vietnamese and Albanian nationals had a below average proportion of applications from males (64% and 67% respectively).
+Around three-quarters (75%) of all asylum applicants in the latest year were male.
+However, of the top 10 nationalities applying, Afghan, Sudanese, and Iran nationals all saw a higher percentage of applications from males (90%, 89% and 85% respectively), whereas Vietnamese nationals had a below average proportion of applications from males (65%).

-The largest numbers of asylum applications from UASCs in the year ending June 2019 came from Eritrean (766), Sudanese (508) and Iraqi (457) nationals.
-UASCs accounted for 34% of all Eritrean asylum applications over the period, and a similar proportion (30%) of Sudanese asylum applications, while for Iraqis only 14% of applications were from UASCs – slightly above the average of 11% across all nationalities.
-A large proportion (26%) of Vietnamese asylum applications were from UASCs.
+The largest numbers of asylum applications from Unaccompanied Asylum Seeking Children (UASC) in the year ending June 2020 came from Iranian (456), Vietnamese (420) and Afghan (409) nationals, who together accounted for 45% of the 2,868 UASCs in the latest year.
+UASCs accounted for 31% of all Vietnamese asylum applications over the period, 24% of all Sudanese asylum applications, while for Iranians only 10% of applications were from UASCs – similar to the average of 11% across all nationalities.

-Of the 32,693 asylum applications, 44% of main applicants were aged 18 to 29, and a further 11% were children, meaning that around 45% were aged 30 years or over.
+Of the 32,423 asylum applications, 44% of main applicants were aged 18 to 29, and a further 10% were children, meaning that around 46% were aged 30 years or over.
 The age of asylum applicants varied by nationality.
-For example, 34% of Eritrean and 30% of Sudanese main applicants were children (under the age of 18), compared to less than 1% of Indian and Bangladeshi main applicants.
+For example, 33% of Afghan and Vietnamese main applicants were children (under the age of 18), which will in part reflect the high numbers of UASCs from these two nationalities, compared to 2% of Pakistani main applicants.

 - Includes main applicants and dependants.